+(a) ...

-- (a) ..... - [Paragraph repealed by section 16 of Act 7 of 2005] - (b) form or be represented on any employment council; or - (c) be entitled to be provided with the particulars specified in paragraph (c) of subsection (4) or paragraph (b) of subsection (5) of section twenty-nine. - (3) No unregistered trade union may, whether in its corporate name or otherwise- - (a) recommend collective job action; or - (b) have the right of access to employees conferred by subsection (2) of section seven; or - (c) levy, collect or recover union dues by means of a check-off scheme. - [Paragraph substituted by section 16 of Act 7 of 2005]
+- (b) form or be represented on any employment council; or - (c) be entitled to be provided with the particulars specified in paragraph (c) of subsection (4) or paragraph (b) of subsection (5) of section twenty-nine. - (3) No unregistered trade union may, whether in its corporate name or otherwise- - (a) recommend collective job action; or - (b) have the right of access to employees conferred by subsection (2) of section seven; or - (c) levy, collect or recover union dues by means of a check-off scheme.

+[Paragraph substituted by section 16 of Act 7 of 2005]